hugheylab/coding_sprint_workflowr/README.md

     source(file.path('code', 'analysis_setup.R'))
     ```

-5. To update the docs folder and prepare the repository for automated site generation, run the following two commands in R:
-    - If you are not using RStudio or do not already have pandoc installed, you will need to install pandoc [here.](https://pandoc.org/installing.html)
+5. If you are not using RStudio or do not already have pandoc installed, you will need to install pandoc [here.](https://pandoc.org/installing.html)
+6. To update the docs folder and prepare the repository for automated site generation, run the following two commands in R:

     ```r
     workflowr::wflow_build()
     workflowr::wflow_publish(republish = TRUE)
     ```

-6. Add your analysis data into the `data` directory.
-To access this data, your filename (including the path) will be the following:
+7. Add your analysis data into the `data` directory.
+8. Edit `analysis/sample_analysis.Rmd` script to contain your sample analysis.
+9. Add dependencies to the “Imports” section of the `DESCRIPTION` file.
+10. Edit the `code/utils.R` script to set the `data` variable to your data.
+You will need to uncomment the second line and replace `<YOUR_DATA_FILENAME>` with the name of your data file.
+You can also place any reusable functions into the end of this script.
+Once you have done this, the data and functions defined can be made available by placing this line at the top of your analysis file:

     ```r
-    dataFilename = file.path('data', '{dataFilename}`)
+    source(file.path('code', 'utils.R'))
     ```

-7. Edit `analysis/sample_analysis.Rmd` script to contain your sample analysis.
-8. Add dependencies to the “Imports” section of the `DESCRIPTION` file.
-9. Place any necessary reusable functions/scripts into the `code` directory.
-To access these in an analysis script, source the script by dadding the following line to the top of your analysis:

-    ```r
-    source(file.path('code', '{scriptFilename}.r'))
-    ```

-10. Navigate to your repository on GitHub’s website, then go to the “Settings” tab and select “Pages” in the side panel.
+11. Navigate to your repository on GitHub’s website, then go to the “Settings” tab and select “Pages” in the side panel.
-11. Under “Source”, select `gh-pages` as the source branch, set the directory as `/docs` and click “Save”.
+12. Under “Source”, select `gh-pages` as the source branch, set the directory as `/docs` and click “Save”.
 This will publish and create the GitHub Pages site!
-12. Add your changes to a git commit, then commit using the following lines:
+13. Add your changes to a git commit, then commit using the following lines:

     ```bash
     git add -A
-    git commit -m "{REPLACE WITH YOUR COMMIT MESSAGE}"
+    git commit -m "<REPLACE WITH YOUR COMMIT MESSAGE>"
     ```

-13. Push to github and it will build and publish the site each time someone pushes, no longer necessary for users to build and push!
+14. Push to github and it will build and publish the site each time someone pushes, no longer necessary for users to build and push!

 ## Guide for running sprint